Maxime Pattier

-Maxime Pattier (born 12 February 1996) is a French professional footballer who plays as a goalkeeper for club Grenoble.
+Maxime Pattier (born 12 February 1996) is a French professional footballer who plays as a goalkeeper for Championnat National 1 club Saint-Malo.

 Career

 On 6 February 2019, Pattier signed his first professional contract with Lorient.
 He made his professional debut for Lorient in a 2–1 Coupe de la Ligue loss to Le Mans on 13 August 2019.

 In June 2020, Pattier joined Stade Briochin, newly promoted to Championnat National.

 In June 2022, Pattier signed a two-year contract with Concarneau.